LeetLLM

 Architecture

-The system consists of three main components: the IDE (Integrated Development Environment) extension (client), the API gateway (orchestration), and the inference engine (LLM).
+The system has three main components: the IDE (Integrated Development Environment) extension (client), the API gateway (orchestration), and the inference engine (LLM).

 In practice, deterministic semantic completion and LLM completion often run side by side.
 The language server produces symbol-aware candidates with exact type information, while the LLM produces longer infill candidates.
 The client can merge, rank, or gate these results depending on cursor position and confidence.